 Produced by Robert Jones and Tracey Seaward

 One of the things that made “Serenity” so memorable was the performance of Chiwetel Ejiofor as The Operative, the movie’s main bad guy.
 Even though he was the antagonist and performed a number of truly horrific deeds during the course of the movie, there was no denying that Chiwetel Ejiofor’s acting ability blew me away and made The Operative a character that maybe I couldn’t root for or like but I came away from the movie feeling as if I fully understood his motivations.
 This cat was cruel but full of heart.
 Emotionless but radiating nothing but feeling.
-Cold as a February night in Brooklyn yet warm with the security that he was doing the right thing.
+Cold as a February night in Brooklyn yet warm with the security he was doing the right thing.
 As The Operative, Chiwetel Ejiofor created a memorable character that for me typified exactly what a Good Bad Guy should be: He doesn’t think he’s The Bad Guy.
 As far as he’s concerned, he’s The Good Guy and his actions make perfect sense to him according to his spiritual, emotional and intellectual directions.
-I’d seen the movie DIRTY PRETTY THINGS in his resume of films and it was always cited as one of his best.
-I decided to check it out and you know what?
-It is.
+I’d seen in reviews and interviews DIRTY PRETTY THINGS always being cited as one of his best movies.
+Know what?
+It most certainly is.

 I really can’t praise Chiwetel Ejiofor’s performance enough in this movie.
-He’s got these incredibly expressive eyes that he knows how to use to maximum effect.
+He’s got these incredibly expressive eyes he knows how to use to maximum effect.
 There are several great scenes where he says nothing but we can look in his eyes and see exactly what he’s thinking and feeling.
-And he backs up his expressive eyes with really good acting.
-This guy is terrific and he’s an actor who should be getting a helluva lot more work than he is now.
+And he backs up his expressive eyes with superb acting.
+This guy is terrific, and he’s an actor who should get a helluva lot more work than he is now.
 I also liked Benedict Wong as Okwe’s best friend, a Chinese immigrant who works in a hospital’s morgue.
-He throws away human remains, cleans off autopsy tables and manages to keep a very good sense of humor and real sense of how the world works.
+He throws away human remains, cleans off autopsy tables and manages to keep a great sense of humor and a real sense of how the world works.
 He tries to pass this onto Okwe with little effect.
 And because of their differences about how they view they lives, their conversations make for some of the best scenes in the movie.
-Audrey Tatou also does very good work as Senay.
-We can tell right from the first scene that she’s in love with Okwe but it takes him most of the movie to catch on.
-And Sophie Okenedo does exceptionally fine work as Juliette, a prostitute who works the hotel who most definitely does not have the clichéd heart of gold but she knows who her people are and comes through for them when it counts.
+Audrey Tautou also does very good work as Senay.
+We can tell right from the first scene she’s in love with Okwe but he takes most of the movie to catch on.
+And Sophie Okonedo does exceptionally fine work as Juliette, a prostitute who works the hotel who most definitely does not have the clichéd heart of gold but she knows who her people are and comes through for them when it counts.